bradonomics/bradonomics.com/_pages/canon.md

 [Masanobu Fukuoka](https://en.wikipedia.org/wiki/Masanobu_Fukuoka): while I'm not a big fan of his book _The One-Straw Revolution_, I very much like his ideas on natural farming.

 Why is gasoline so cheap?
-What is the [vaule of oil](https://www.youtube.com/watch?v=0agWKj966Ho)?
+What is the [value of oil](https://www.youtube.com/watch?v=0agWKj966Ho)?

 ## Business